ekkinox/yai/docs/_pages/getting-started.md

 ## Fine tuning

-You can fine tune `Yo` by editing the settings in the `~/.config/yo.json` configuration file.
+You can fine tune `Yai` by editing the settings in the `~/.config/yai.json` configuration file.

 Note that in `REPL` mode, you can press anytime `ctrl+s` to edit settings:
 - it will open your editor on the configuration file